ashthornton/asscroll/README.md

 - `restore` - restores the previous scroll position when `disable()` was last called
 - `reset` - force resetting scroll position to 0
-- `newTarget` - set a new scroll target i.e. when loading in a new page via Highway
+- `newTarget` - pass in a selected DOM node to set a new scroll target i.e. when loading in a new page via Highway.

 `disable()` - Disable scroll